 Look out for our newsletters in your inbox soon.

 If you’re interested in learning about American history, perhaps the best place to start is in the nation’s capital.
+There is a long list of things to see and do here for history buffs.
 Take a walk down the Mall in Washington, DC to visit the Smithsonian museums of history, art, and culture.
 The U.S. Capitol is at one end of the Mall and may accommodate tours with advance notice.
 At certain times, you may also be able to go to the top of the Washington Monument to get a great view of the city.
 Make sure to walk around the Lincoln Monument to marvel at its beauty and read the inscriptions on the walls.

 Boston is a historic American city that has had many of the “firsts” in the nation.
 For example, it had the first public park, the first public library, and the first public school.
 Puritans and Revolutionary War heroes once walked down these city streets, and now you can too.
-The Freedom Trail is the best place to start your city tour and learn about Boston’s role in shaping America.
-While visiting Boston, top historical sites to see include the Bunker Hill Monument, Faneuil Hall, and the JFK Presidential Library.
+One of Boston’s top attractions, The Freedom Trail is the best place to start your city tour and learn about its role in shaping America.
+While visiting Boston, the top historical sites to see include the Bunker Hill Monument, Faneuil Hall, and the JFK Presidential Library.
 There are also some great old pubs, like the Green Dragon Tavern, that were once frequented by Paul Revere and John Hancock and where you can still drink today.

 The city of Philadelphia is packed with history that tells the story of America’s early days.
 Independence Hall was the place where colonial leaders established the Declaration of Independence and the Constitution of the United States.
 So this building is a must-visit spot for anyone coming to Philadelphia.
 This is also where you can see the Liberty Bell up-close.
 The National Constitution Center is an interactive museum in the city that relates these history lessons to their relevance in today’s society.